Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Examples

 \subsection{Oscillations}

 Let us consider the two-variable target ODE system

 were $J_0(\bar{x}_1)$ is the Bessel function of the first kind.
-Numerical simulations suggest that~(\ref{eq:bessel_osc}) has an isolated oscillatory solution, which we display as the blue curve in the $(\bar{x}_1,\bar{x}_2)$-space in Figures~\ref{fig:bessel_osc_traj_cherr_net}(a); also shown as grey arrows is the vector field, and as the unshaded box we display the desired region of interest $\mathbb{K}_1 \times \mathbb{K}_2 = [0.1,12] \times [0.1, 12]$.
-In Figure~\ref{fig:bessel_osc_traj_cherr_net}(c)--(d), we show as solid blue curves this oscillatory solution in the $(t,\bar{x}_1)$- and $(t,\bar{x}_2)$-space, respectively.
+Numerical simulations suggest that~(\ref{eq:bessel_osc}) has an isolated oscillatory solution, which we display as the blue curve in the $(\bar{x}_1,\bar{x}_2)$-space in Figure~\ref{fig:bessel_osc_traj_cherr_net}(a); also shown as grey arrows is the vector field, and as the unshaded box we display the desired region of interest $\mathbb{K}_1 \times \mathbb{K}_2 = [1,8] \times [2, 10]$.
+In Figure~\ref{fig:bessel_osc_traj_cherr_net}(c), we show as solid blue curves this oscillatory solution in the $(t,\bar{x}_1)$- and $(t,\bar{x}_2)$-space.

-Using Algorithm~\ref{algh:RNCRN}, we find an RNCRN with $M = 6$ chemical perceptrons, whose dynamics with $\mu = 0.01$ qualitatively matches the dynamics of the target system~(\ref{eq:bessel_osc}) within the region of interest; see Appendix~\ref{sec:app_bessel_osc} for details.
-We display the solution of this RNCRN as the purple curve in Figures~\ref{fig:bessel_osc_traj_cherr_net}(b)--(d).
+Using Algorithm~\ref{algh:RNCRN}, we find an RNCRN with $M = 6$ chemical perceptrons, whose dynamics with $\mu = 0.01$ qualitatively matches that of the target system~(\ref{eq:bessel_osc}) within $\mathbb{K}_1\times \mathbb{K}_2$; see Appendix~\ref{sec:app_bessel_osc} for details.
+We display the solution of this RNCRN as the purple curve in Figure~\ref{fig:bessel_osc_traj_cherr_net}(b)--(c).